GMO authorisations for cultivation

 The process for authorisation of cultivation of GMOs in the EU takes place under Directive 2001/18/EC or Regulation (EC) 1829/2003 (if the scope covers also food and feed).

 Under Directive 2001/18/EC, an application for authorisation of a GMO for cultivation must be submitted to a national competent authority.
 The summary of the notification has to be forwarded to the Commission which makes it available for public consultation.

-The lead country prepares an assessment report within 90 days and sends it to the Commission which forwards it to the Member States for comments.
-The Commission requests a European Food Safety Agency (EFSA) risk assessment if at least one Member State proposes one or more reasonable objections based on the assessment report.
+The lead country prepares an assessment report within 90 days and sends it to the Commission which forwards it to the EU countries for comments.
+The Commission requests a European Food Safety Agency (EFSA) risk assessment if at least one EU country proposes one or more reasonable objections based on the assessment report.